 - A strong sense of self and emotional intelligence

-- A feeling of belonging to school and the wider community
+- A feeling of belonging to the school and the wider community

 - An understanding of how to keep themselves safe